Table of contents

 Should You Buy the Sawyer Mini?

-The Sawyer Mini is ideal for those who want an ultralight, high-quality filter.
-At two ounces, this complete filtration system is a solid option.
-However, it is worth noting that it clogs faster than other models so if you are backpacking in an area with especially silty or still water, you will want to look elsewhere for a primary filter.
-Having said that, as a backup or on trails with clearer sources, this is almost a no-brainer choice.
+However, it is worth noting that it clogs faster than other models, so if you are backpacking in an area with especially silty or still water, you should look elsewhere for a primary filter.
+That said, as a backup or on trails with clearer sources, this is almost a no-brainer choice.

 What Other Water Filters Should You Consider?

 Sawyer Squeeze Review: Sawyer’s trusted flagship squeeze filter model, this version is slightly larger, faster, and more durable.
+It also requires less frequent backwashing, which is why we prefer the original Squeeze for longer trips.